dudekluk/itflow-exploratory-testing/README.md

 **Preconditions**: User is logged in with active account.

-**Steps to Reproduce**:
+**Steps to reproduce**:
 - Navigate to the vendor section.
 - Click "Add new vendor" or eddit existing one.
 - Enter a description with more than 200 or 300 characters.
 - Click "Confirm" button.
 - Observe the system's response.

-**Expected Result**: The system should validate the description field length and provide a warning or limit the input to appropriate length.
+**Expected result**: The system should validate the description field length and provide a warning or limit the input to appropriate length.

-**Actual Result**: Depending on length input system UI breaks or an HTTP error 500 is returned.
+**Actual result**: Depending on length input system UI breaks or an HTTP error 500 is returned.

 **Priority**: Medium

-**Browser Compatibility**: This issue has been observed in all tested browsers: Google Chrome, Brave, and Edge.
+**Browser compatibility**: This issue has been observed in all tested browsers: Google Chrome, Brave, and Edge.